-Step 4 – Remove the egg from the glass and rinse it under some tap water.
+Step 3 – Carefully remove the egg from the glass and rinse it under some tap water.
 While rinsing the egg, gently rub the outside of the egg and the white film will come off leaving you with a translucent egg.
 Examine the egg and make some observations.
 Does the egg look different from when you started the experiment?
 Does the egg feel different?
 Perhaps you notice that it feels rubbery (like a bouncy ball).
 Write down your observations.

 Step 5 – When you are ready for some messy fun, lift the egg a little higher in the air and let it go…SPLAT!